The Volokh Conspiracy

 This rule meets the requirements of the rule of law.
 But it is still blatantly unjust.
 The death penalty is a hugely disproportionate punishment for the offense of jaywalking, no matter how evenly it is applied.

-The same can be true of laws where "crime" itself is something that should not be illegal, even aside from the severity of the punishment.
+The same can be true of laws where the "crime" itself is something that should not be illegal, even aside from the severity of the punishment.
 Imagine a law imposing forced labor on a large swathe of the population, such as one requiring all able-bodied adult citizens to do a month of forced labor each year.
 In Butler v.
 Perry (1916), the Supreme Court actually upheld a Florida law that required all able-bodied male citizens between the ages of 21 and 45 to either do road repair work for six days each year, provide a substitute, or pay a $3 tax (a much larger amount in inflation-adjusted terms in 1916 than it would be today).

 In 1916 Florida, this law was likely enforced much more aggressively against blacks and poor people than against affluent whites.
-Such unequal enforcement arguably violated rule-of-law principles.
+Such unequal enforcement likely violated rule-of-law principles.
 Perhaps the rule of law was also undermined by the fact that the law only mandated forced labor for men, exempting women.
 But we could easily imagine a version of the law that is enforced equally, and also covers women.
 That version would satisfy the requirements of the rule of law.
 And, unlike the death penalty for jaywalking law, the punishment seems at least reasonably proportional to the offense.

 The forced labor law would nonetheless be terribly unjust, because forced labor (including forced labor for the state) is itself unjust—no matter how equally enforced.
 Indeed, fully equal enforcement might in some ways make things worse, because it would increase the number of people who are victimized.